fairhopeweb/docs-4/admin/authentication/google.md

 ---
 description: >-
-  Although Budibase comes with basic authentication using email and password you also have the ability to configure OpenID Connect for a number of different providers.
+  Configure SSO using OpenID Connect and OneLogin
 ---

 # Authentication and SSO